|

 Expect "resistance"

-to your assertion - denial, arguing, explaining,
+to your assertion - i.e. denial, arguing, explaining,

-blaming, whining, etc., and reply with empathic
+blaming, whining, etc., and reply calmly with

-listening and good eye contact. e.g. -
+emp0athic listening and good eye contact. e.g. -

 "So you